alexdmoss/photo-album/README.md

    1. It is up to you to resize the images first
    2. Use `/videos` if it is a video album instead
    3. Full-size images go into `/originals`
+3. Create a copy of the template in `photo-album/slideshow/templates/$album`
+   1. This creates a lot of duplicate code which is why this stuff needs sorting out!
+   2. Watch for for the formatting of the photo name as a caption

 ---